-Assignments will be provided for students in grades 3-8 and high school tested courses in the areas of English language arts, mathematics, science, and social studies.
+Assignments will be provided for students in grades 3-8 and high school EOC tested courses in the areas of English language arts, mathematics, science, and social studies.
 Students are encouraged to read and complete the assignments during the break.
-Students can bring their finished work to school in order for teachers to review and support their areas of need.
+Then, students can bring their finished work to school in order for teachers to review and support their areas of need.
 Parents are encouraged to assist students with the completion of tasks as needed.
 Parents may consider having a scheduled day and/or time during the break for students to work on the assignments.
 Additionally, parents can engage students in conversations about their learning.
 An electronic version of the enrichment packets can be found on the Clayton County Public Schools website (www.clayton.k12.ga.us) and through the CCPS mobile app.

-Finally, you will find additional resources on the Clayton County Public Schools website, including the Georgia Milestones Assessment Study/Resource Guides for Students and Parents.
+Finally, you will find additional resources on the Clayton County Public Schools website, including a Parent's Guide to the Georgia Milestones, translated in Vietnamese, Spanish and English.
+Additionally, the Georgia Milestone Assessment Study/Resource Guides for Students and Parents [provided by the Georgia Department of Education] are posted on our website.
 This resource includes test-taking tips and sample questions for English language arts, mathematics, science, and social studies, which will provide students with additional practice.
-To support students in the primary grade levels, the District has developed a "100 Wonderful Words That Work" interactive workbook that can be used daily to develop students' vocabulary and career awareness.
-This workbook can be accessed at: https://tinyurl.com/100-Wonderful .
 We highly encourage you to use these resources to support your child's readiness.

-We encourage you to visit www.gadoe.org website where you can find additional information on Georgia Milestones, including a helpful video that explains the purpose for the testing system.
+We encourage you to visit the GADOE website where you can find additional information on Georgia Milestones, including a helpful video that explains the purpose for the testing system.